Michael-Cowie/Notes/Math/geometry/core_circle_theorems.md

 #### Theorem 4 - Opposite Angles on A Cyclic Quadrilateral sum to 180

-A quadrilateral is called cyclic is all four of its verticies lie on the circumfrance of a circle.
-This important property creates the theorem that states that the opposite angles always sum to 180.
+A quadrilateral is called cyclic if all four of its verticies lie on the circumfrance of a circle.
+This important property creates the theorem that states the opposite angles always sum to 180.

-In the following screenshot, \( A + B = 180\).
+In the following example, \( A + B = 180\).

 <div align='center'>
     <img src='./images/25.png'>